jbiason/blog/content/thoughts/why-rust-and-not-go.md

 What about Rust?
-I give that the language is not that easy to pick, but every working group on the Rust community writes their own book, so one could bring those juniors devs into reading the books they will need to use.
+I give that the language is not that easy to pick, but every working group on the Rust community writes their own book, so one could bring those juniors devs into reading the books they will need to use and be done with that.

 > The Go community regards as anti-patterns many abstractions regularly
 > employed by Java / C#

 And I guess Java and C# regards Go abstraction as anti-patterns too, so what's the point?
-Any language that has different ways to express abstractions different than other languages will call the other language abstractions "anti-patterns".
+Any language that has different ways to express abstractions compared to other languages, and they will call the other language abstractions "anti-patterns".

 Rust will call some Java patterns anti-patterns too and I have to, once again, ask "So what?"
+Does this makes Rust better than Java if it does?
+Does it make better than Go if it calls the same Java abstractions "anti-patterns", but has better performance than Go and is more strict than Go?

 > Go is faster than Java